 27 Mar Medicaid Opens to Opioid Alternatives

 In the midst of the opioid epidemic, states are expanding their Medicaid programs to offer more alternatives to the addictive pain relief drug.
 At Integrated Pain Consultants, opioids for pain management are reserved for specific, often short-term avenues for pain management.
-There are many opioid alternatives available, some of which don’t require drugs at all (like platelet-rich plasma injections).
+There are many opioid alternatives available, some of which don’t require drugs at all.
 Medicaid is finally catching up to the need and demand for opioid alternatives, but is it too late?
 We also invite you to learn more about Dr. Nikesh Seth and other providers including Dr. Anne-Marie Cosijns, Dr. Lisa Sparks, Dr. Michael Givens, and our team of Nurse Practitioners.